cgalmenartest/node/CONTRIBUTING.md

 ## Communication

-Anyone actively contributing or using OpenOpps, should join our [Mailing List](https://groups.google.com/forum/#!forum/openopps-platform).
+Anyone actively contributing to or using OpenOpps should join our [Mailing List](https://groups.google.com/forum/#!forum/openopps-platform).
 We also have a public Slack chat room.
 If you're interested in following along with the development process or have questions, feel free to [join us](https://chat.18f.gov/?channel=openopps-public).

-You should be using the master branch for most stable release, please review [release notes](https://github.com/openopps/openopps-platform/releases) regularly.
+You should be using the master branch for the most stable release; please review [release notes](https://github.com/openopps/openopps-platform/releases) regularly.
 We do releases every week or two and send out notes.
-We're generally using [semantic versioning](http://semver.org/), but we're pre-1.0, so API can change at any time.
+We're generally using [semantic versioning](http://semver.org/), but we're pre-1.0, so the API can change at any time.
 We use the minor version for changes where there are significant installation process changes or API changes or a database migration is needed.

-If you want to keep up with the latest changes, we work in the "dev" branch.
+If you want to keep up with the latest changes, we work in the `dev` branch.
 If you are using dev, keep an eagle-eye on commits and/or join our daily standup.

 We also have a [wiki](https://github.com/openopps/openopps-platform/wiki) where we keep various development notes.
 If anything is confusing or your questions are not answered there, please shout out on the [mailing list](https://groups.google.com/forum/#!forum/openopps-platform).